philfrei/SiVi/README.md

 - Improve the field controls so that an <Enter> keypress is not required after changing the value in the field.
 This has only been done for the *Animation Panel* fields.

-- Save/Load for texture settings
+- Save/Load for texture settings:
-  *Will likely include a review of the current somewhat fragmented "model" structure.*
+  *Will likely convert the contributing Objects into a JSON structure.*

 - Bring in additional noise engines

-- Anisotropic effects
+- Anisotropic effects:
   *Requires functions that respond to the [x, y] location in the target graphic, and are applied prior to the call to the noise function.*

 - Additional, and enhanced, gradients

 - Add more poles to the color mapping, and include an alpha channel.

-- Stencils
+- Stencils:
   *Apply masks that can either be color (RGB) or alpha (opacity) channel values.*

-- More animation parameters
+- More animation parameters:
   *We now have [x, y, z] translation.
 Consider animating other settings.*

 - Code export